 Here are some suggestions you put into practice:

-The key to dress for success while traveling is neutrality.
+The key to dressing for success while traveling is neutrality.
 You can dress fashionable, comfortable and low key by adhering to neutral and basic pieces.
 You have the right to dress as you want while visiting a foreign country.
-However, you should consider avoiding some pieces of clothing in order to feel more welcomed in another country (plus all the benefits of blending in).
-Here are some suggestions on what pieces of clothing to avoid:

 - T-shirts, tops and blouses with: